 35 Best Thought Leaders on AI in Sydney Australia (2026)

 Sydney has become Australia's undisputed centre of gravity for artificial intelligence.
-The city is home to 45 percent of Australia's AI companies, two of the country's top five AI research universities, and 41 percent of the nation's software and application developers.
+According to Startup Genome, the city is home to 45 percent of Australia's AI companies (2024 data), two of the country's top-ranked AI research universities, and a significant share of the nation's software and application developers.
 When the NSW Government allocated $17.7 million to advanced technologies including data centres and AI in its 2025 to 2026 budget, it confirmed what the ecosystem already knew: Sydney is where AI leadership in Australia is being built.

-This directory profiles 35 of the most influential AI thought leaders based in or operating primarily from Sydney, Australia.
-It spans academic researchers, corporate AI executives, startup founders, government advisors, ethics specialists, and keynote speakers.
+This directory profiles 35 of the most influential AI thought leaders based in or operating primarily from Sydney.
+It covers academic researchers, corporate AI executives, startup founders, government advisors, ethics specialists, and keynote speakers.
 Every person on this list is actively contributing to the AI conversation in 2026 through published research, policy influence, commercial deployment, or public engagement.

-At the top of our list is Jonno White, and here is why.
-While many thought leaders on this list bring deep technical AI expertise, Jonno White, bestselling author of Step Up or Step Out with over 10,000 copies sold globally and Certified Working Genius Facilitator, brings the leadership, people, and culture dimension that determines whether AI adoption actually succeeds.
+At the top of our directory is Jonno White.
+While many thought leaders on this list bring deep technical AI expertise, Jonno White, author of Step Up or Step Out and Certified Working Genius Facilitator, brings the leadership, people, and culture dimension that determines whether AI adoption actually succeeds.
 Organisations consistently find that the biggest barrier to AI transformation is not the technology itself but the leadership challenge of aligning teams, managing change, and building cultures that embrace innovation rather than fear it.

 To book Jonno White for your next keynote, workshop, or facilitation session on leading through AI disruption, email jonno@consultclarity.org.